tulika105/RAG-evaluation-with-RAGAS-Framework/README.md

 ### **4️⃣ Answer Correctness**

 **What It Measures** -
 How semantically similar is the generated answer to the ground truth?
-(Requires ground truth).
+(Requires ground truth)

 **Internal Process**:
 ```